-So You Want To Make Your Own D&D Dice
+So You Want to Make Your Own D&D Dice – Here’s How

-The internet is full of beautiful dice, but you want something extra special.
-If you want those dice done right, it’s time to learn to make them yourself.
+The internet is full of beautiful D&D dice, but if you want something extra special, it’s time to learn to make them yourself.

-Resin is a surprisingly easy medium to work and most any cosplayers are at least passingly familiar with how manageable resin can make custom embellishments, decorations, jewels, etc. In a disposable cup mix the resin and hardener at a one to one ratio, add any food coloring, ink, glitter or other decorations or colorings of your choice, and pour.
-If you want to put something a little extra in your die you may need to drop that directly into the mold and pour the resin around it, but if it’s your first set of dice start with something simple.
-Then take your resin and fill those molds.
+Resin is a surprisingly easy medium to work with.
+Most cosplayers are at least passingly familiar with how manageable resin can make custom embellishments, decorations, jewels, etc. In a disposable cup, mix the resin and hardener at a one-to-one ratio.
+Then add any food coloring, ink, glitter, or other decorations or colorings of your choice, and pour.
+If you want to put something a little extra in your die, you may need to drop that directly into the mold and pour the resin around it.
+But if it’s your first set of dice, start with something simple.
+Then, take your resin and fill those molds.
 You can pour directly into the mold or use a pipette to dispense the resin through the little hole in the mold.
 And then walk away; they need to harden.

 New dice fresh out of the mold aren’t quite ready to roll with yet.
 There will be a little extra resin left over from the pouring hole, and if you’ve done any 3D printing you’re probably very prepared for the next step.
 I use small craft cutters to clip off excess material and then start sanding whichever corner or side you poured the resin into the mold from.
 The goal here is to make the corners equally rounded or sharp and the flat sides flat and smooth and for this, you will need to start sanding starting at a grit of 150 or so and working your way up to the highest possible grit you’re willing to work with.
 Eventually, your dice will look so polished that you won’t be able to tell which side had the imperfection.